nhsconnect/prm-practice-migration/guide/00-get-started.md

 #### Procure the new system

-* A _Schedule A_ document is completed for the Target Supplier service and is “called off”/logged in the Tracking Database
+* A _Schedule A_ document is completed for the new supplier (target) and is “called off”/logged in the Tracking Database

 * The Clinical Commissioning Group (CCG) accepts the _Schedule A_ in the Tracking Database